jeremiah-corrado/fem_2d/README.md

 ## Documentation

-The latest Documentation can be found [here](https://docs.rs/fem_2d/0.1.0/fem_2d/)
+The latest Documentation can be found [here](https://docs.rs/fem_2d/0.2.1/fem_2d/)

 ## Example

 Solve the Maxwell Eigenvalue Problem on a standard Waveguide and print the Electric Fields to a VTK file.

-This example encompasses most of the functionality of the library.
+This example encompasses most of the functionality of the library:
 ```rust
 use fem_2d::prelude::*;